Battle of Baekgang: Background

-The battle
+Battle

 In 663, Paekche restoration forces and the Yamato navy convened in southern Paekche with the intent to relieve the capital of the Paekche restoration movement in Churyu, which was under siege by Silla forces.
 The Yamato navy was to ferry ground troops to Churyu via the Geum River and lift the siege.
 However, Tang also sent 7,000 soldiers and 170 ships to blockade Yamato reinforcements from relieving the capital.

 On 4 October 663 (27 August by the lunar calendar), the advance guard of the Japanese fleet tried to force their way, but using common doctrine and strong formation, the Tang ships held firm, repelling the attacks and displaying greater tactical sophistication than the Japanese fleet.

 On 5 October 663 (28 August by the lunar calendar), the second day of the battle, the arrival of Japanese reinforcements made their forces several times larger than the Tang fleet arrayed against them.
 However, the river was narrow enough where the Tang fleet could cover their front and protect their flanks as long as they maintained their ordered battle lines.
 The Japanese were confident in their numerical superiority and attacked the Tang fleet at least three times throughout the entire day, but the Tang fought off each attack.
 Towards the end of the day, the Japanese became exhausted, and their fleet lost cohesion through their repeated attempts to break through Tang lines.
 Sensing the right moment, the Tang fleet moved reserves and counterattacked, breaking both the left and right flanks of the Japanese, enveloping their fleet and crowding in the ships so they could not move or retreat.
 Many Japanese fell into the water and drowned, and many of their ships were burned and sunk.
 The Yamato general Echi no Takutsu was killed after striking down more than a dozen men in close quarters combat.

 Japanese, Korean, and Chinese sources all point to heavy Japanese casualties.
 According to the Nihon Shoki, 400 Japanese ships were lost in the battle.